Change your Mac startup disk

 Change your startup disk once

-Press and hold the Option key as you restart your Mac.
+On a Mac: Press and hold the Option key as you start up your Mac.

 The next time you restart your computer, it starts up from the disk selected as your startup disk in System Preferences.